Communication and Collaboration

 Slack

 Slack is the primary lab communication space as it allows the entire lab and affiliated researchers to share information.
+While you should generally be responsive during work hours, your are encouraged to set your notification preferences to limit disruptions outside of work hours.
 However, note that at the time of this writing, we use the free version of Slack, which does not preserve messages beyond 90 days.

 Slack best practices:

-• Post to public channels so all can weigh in and see the answers (others probably have the same question!).
+- Post to public channels so all can weigh in and see the answers whenever appropriate (others probably have the same question!).

 Github issues and projects